freeCodeCamp/freeCodeCamp/docs/language-lead-handbook.md

 You should also update the `help` categories to point to your language's subforum (usually `language/category`, like `Italiano/HTML-CSS`).
 This will allow campers to create "help posts" in the correct forum location.

-## How to update the site meta-data
+## How to Update the Site Meta-Data

 The site meta-data is in the `/client/i18n/locales/<language>/meta-tags.json` file.
 This file has five keys: `title`, `description`, `social-description`, `keywords`, and `youre-unsubscribed`.